hpgavin/HPGdaac/doc/PREEMPT-RT-install-PiOS-20240217.md

 getconf LONGBIT  # confirm the  PiOS is a 32 bit OS
 ```

-  The versions used to build a PREEMPT_RT patched kernel today, 2024-02-17, are
+  The versions used to successfully build a PREEMPT_RT patched kernel today, 2024-02-17, are

   * Raspberry Pi OS on RPi 4B     : kernel version   6.1.77
     <https://github.com/raspberrypi/linux/tree/rpi-6.1.y>